Problem

 SQL Server Database

 A SQL Server database is a logical container for storing data and securing objects.
-Permissions can be assigned at the database, role and object levels.
+Assign permissions at the database, role and object levels.
 Generally, a single database can support one or more business application and a SQL Server instance has numerous user defined and system databases.

 There are two types of databases.
-First, are system databases (such as Master, Model, MSDB, TempDB and ResourceDB)) that are installed by default with each installation and are used to manage SQL Server.
-Second, are user defined databases that a DBA\Developer would build to support an application need by the business.
-The user defined databases are the first place you should start learning about SQL Server.
+First, are system databases – Master, Model, MSDB, TempDB and ResourceDB.
+These are installed by default with each installation and are used to manage SQL Server.
+Second, are user defined databases.
+DBAs\Developers build these to support an application need by the business.
+The user defined databases are the first place you should start learning.
 Most of your time will be spent working on applications using user defined databases.

 Check out this tip on how to Create a SQL Server Database using SQL Server Management Studio.